nudistkiwi/httpserver_ssl/README.md

 ### SET UP SERVER

-Assume you want to create hard-code this literal JSON value in a file, as a `json` object:
+Assume you want to create hard-code  value in a file,  object:

 ```cpp
 std::string callback(http::request<http::string_body>& A) {